Nannycare vs Kendamil

 Frequently Asked Questions about Goat Milk Formula

-Nannycare Goat is made with over twice as much whole goat milk compared to Kendamil Goat and requires around 30% less vegetable oil.
-It also contains 2’-Fucosyllactose (2’-FL), a true HMO (Human Milk Oligosaccharide), whereas Kendamil Goat contains GOS and FOS, which are plant-derived oligosaccharides.
+Nannycare Goat is made with over twice as much whole goat milk† compared to Kendamil Goat and requires around 30% less vegetable oil†.
+It also contains 2’FL Fibre, while Kendamil Goat contains GOS.

 Whole goat milk naturally contains more milk fat.
 This means Nannycare can use less added vegetable oil, while still keeping the right balance of fats.
 (Some vegetable oil is always needed, as it provides essential Omega 3 and Omega 6 which milk fat alone doesn’t supply.)